Move over New Zealand; get the hell out of here Nepal; step aside Patagonia; there’s a new adventure capital of the world: Kyrgyzstan!

 1. Kyrgyzstan is a mecca for outdoor fanatics

-Kyrgyzstan is adventure tourism gold is a gorgeous country with a huge variety of landscapes and outdoor opportunities.
+Kyrgyzstan is adventure tourism gold.
 Rock climbing, white-water rafting, mountain biking, wildlife safaris, the list goes on.
 If you like to get dirty and love a good adrenaline rush, then Kyrgyzstan should be nipping at your heels.

 It should go without saying that the hiking in Kyrgyzstan is also spectacular.
 Trails are numerous, well-maintained, and extremely rewarding.
 If needed, there are plenty of experienced adventure guides to be found and they can show you some real stunning hikes.
 Be sure to check out our comprehensive trekking guide for Kyrgyzstan to learn more.